jassskalkat/nim_language/README.md

-# Project-2620
+# NIM LANGUAGE
-This repo is made for sample programs regarding my project for Nim Language.
+This repository contains sample programs for Nim Language.

-You can test the code online by using Nim's online playground : https://play.nim-lang.org/#ix=2lK1
+Test the code online by using online compiler : https://play.nim-lang.org/#ix=2lK1